-Is the Hakone Ropeway Worth It?
+Is the Hakone Ropeway Worth It in 2026?
 Quick Answer

 Yes, the Hakone Ropeway is worth it if you want one of Hakone’s most dramatic travel experiences: riding above the volcanic valley of Owakudani, stopping for black eggs, and continuing down toward Lake Ashi for the sightseeing cruise.
 On a clear day, it can also give you some of the best Mt.
 Fuji views in Hakone.